Nystrom, Tonelli recreate Isles' 1980 Cup winner for NHL Network

-Bob Nystrom and John Tonelli recreate Isles' 1980 Stanley Cup winning goal for NHL Network show
+Bobby Nystrom and John Tonelli recreate Isles' 1980 Stanley Cup-winning goal for NHL Network show

 Does it ever get old being asked to relive a moment in one’s life, even after 40 years and countless questions — and endless replays?